kfitzGazz/node.js-note-taker/README.md

 ## Usage

+Take all the notes you would like, this is JATE.

 ## Credits

-Phil demo'ed this in class, and Charlie tutored me through getting it deployed.
+Phil demo'ed this in class, Charlie tutored me, and I coded this myself - loved this little project.

 ## License
 MIT